mjcarant0/trial/README.md

 cd Upskilling-Challenge
 ```

-2. **Review the Documentation:** Visit the Documentation folder for links to Microsoft Learn resources for both frontend and backend development
+2. **Review the Documentation:** Visit the Documentation folder for links to Microsoft Learn resources for both frontend and backend development.
-3. **Select a Project:**
+3. **Select a Project:** Navigate to the Projects folder and pick a project that matches your learning path (frontend or backend).
+Each project includes detailes instructions in the README.md.
 4. **Join Study Sessions:**
 5. **Complete and Submit Projects:**
 6. **Earn Certificate:**